A DOG NAME AMEY

 The continuously growing tusks serve as weapons and tools.
 The lower tusks of an adult male measure about 20 cm (7.9 in) (from which seldom more than 10 cm (3.9 in) protrude out of the mouth), in exceptional cases even 30 cm (12 in).
 The upper tusks are bent upwards in males and are regularly ground against the lower ones to produce sharp edges.
 In females, they are smaller, and the upper tusks are only slightly bent upwards in older individuals.

-The last picture of Amey taken in Tuscany in March 2009
+The last picture of Amey was taken in Tuscany in March 2009

 One afternoon in mid-May (6-7 weeks after Amey came to us), Romana came to me telling me that Amey had pushed her down the stone steps alongside the Villa.
 Since we had a wet lunch, I did not take her so seriously when she told me that Amey had deliberately pushed her down the stairs, and the fall could have killed her, which it certainly could.
 She fell over 11 steps down, hitting herself on the leg.
 Romana even said that the dog does not like her and could be a reincarnation of “your Mother”, so someone who does not like me”.
-When I asked her if she was hurt, she said she bruised her lower leg just below the knee.
+My dear Mother would have loved Romana.
+When I asked Romana if she was hurt, she said she bruised her lower leg just below the knee.
 I could think of no one who did not like My Romana, and certainly, my mother would have loved her.

 A few days later, Romana complained about the bruised leg and showed a small blue mark.
 I told her to have an x-ray to see if anything had been seriously damaged on her leg; after all, there was a small lump showing.